Home Cocktails Cocktail Pisco Sour

 Did You Know?

-The Pisco Sour is celebrated annually in Peru on the first Saturday of February, known as National Pisco Sour Day, highlighting its cultural significance.
+The Pisco Sour is celebrated annually on the first Saturday of February in Peru, known as National Pisco Sour Day.

 Pisco Sour Variations

-Pisco Sour with Lime This variation uses lime juice instead of lemon juice, offering a slightly different tartness and a more tropical flavor.
-Swap: Lime juice
+Pisco Sour with Lime This variation uses lime juice instead of lemon juice, resulting in a slightly more tart and zesty flavor.
+Swap: Lemon juice is replaced with lime juice.

-Passion Fruit Pisco Sour In this version, fresh passion fruit puree is added, providing a sweet and tangy twist that enhances the cocktail's fruity notes.
-Swap: Passion fruit puree
+Passion Fruit Pisco Sour In this version, fresh passion fruit puree is added to the mix, giving the cocktail a tropical twist and vibrant color.
+Swap: Sugar is replaced with passion fruit puree.

 Pairs Well With